VedantR3907/Simple-Groq-Chatbot/README.md

 # Simple-Groq-Chatbot

-A simple groq chatbot with fastapi.
+A simple groq chatbot with fastapi apis.